 The maturing German, Spanish, Czech, Slovakian and Italian markets allowed investors to look for new opportunities in Central and Eastern European (CEE) nations.
-However, regarding the renewable electricity generation, the Polish solar photovoltaic (PV) market loses greatly to wind energy in terms of installed capacity according to the research department of Renewable Market Watch™.
+However, regarding renewable electricity generation, the Polish solar photovoltaic (PV) market loses greatly to wind energy in terms of installed capacity according to the research department of Renewable Market Watch™.

-The wind is still the most popular clean energy source in Poland’s renewable sector, with 5,798 MW of installed capacity by the end of 2017.
+Wind is still the most popular clean energy source in Poland’s renewable sector, with 5,798 MW of installed capacity by the end of 2017.
 Coal and lignite-fired plants currently provide the majority of the electricity consumed in the country.
 Due to the lack of proper government support for solar photovoltaic (PV) energy in Poland between 2010 and 2016, the CEE region's biggest country trails far behind its neighbours.

 SOLAR AUCTIONS IN POLAND

-Cumulative installed solar PV capacity in the country is quickly growing since 2016 under the renewable energy sources (RES) auction model, and net metering support scheme established by the Polish government reveals Renewable Market Watch™ in its recently published report Poland Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.
+Cumulative installed solar PV capacity in the country is quickly growing since 2016 under the renewable energy sources (RES) auction model, and a net metering support scheme established by the Polish government reveals Renewable Market Watch™ in its recently published report Poland Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.

 At the latest round held by the Polish Energy Regulation Office (ERO) on 15th November 2018, a total number of 251 companies placed 554 bids for solar photovoltaic (PV) power plants in the country.
 The lowest auction price was PLN 288.99/MWh (€67.03/MWh), while the highest auction price was PLN 364.9/MWh (€84.63/MWh).
 New auctions for 700 MW solar PV projects are expected in 2019.
-According to information from the Polish transmission system operator (PSE) shared in 2018 the country’s electricity system shall need almost 2,000 MW (2 GW) of solar photovoltaic (PV) power capacity to manage with the summer peak consumption.
+According to information from the Polish transmission system operator (PSE) shared in 2018 the country’s electricity system shall need almost 2,000 MW (2 GW) of solar photovoltaic (PV) power capacity to manage the summer peak consumption.

 MAJOR SOLAR PV PROJECT DEVELOPMENTS

-Modus Energy finished construction of 12 new solar PV power plants in Poland in 2018.
+Modus Energy finished the construction of 12 new solar PV power plants in Poland in 2018.
 These 12 solar PV power plant projects are the first of more than 50 projects implemented by Modus Energy in the country.
 Around 30 identical solar projects across various regions of the country are also planned.
 Approximately 56 MW is to be generated by the solar power plants installed in an area of around 130 ha.
 The total amount of investments is estimated at over EUR 50 million.